 Many individuals are complaining that their health care providers refuse to provide them with their medical records.
 The most important thing you can do is know your rights regarding the release of information.
-Consequently, to protect yourself, you should make all requests in writing certified mail return receipt requested.
+Consequently, to protect yourself, you should make all requests in writing, certified mail return receipt requested.
 Below we explain more about a patient’s rights to his/her medical records.

 Montana Law provides that upon receipt of a written request from a patient to examine or copy all or part of the patient’s recorded health care information, a health care provider, as promptly as required under the circumstances but no later than 10 days after receiving the request shall: